Major Robin "Robbie" McCray CAP

 Preface: The key to successful and painless inspections is to get and stay prepared at all times.
 Keep your files up to date, destroy old records as required, observe all report and plan submission deadlines and make sure all duty positions are filled and the officers are entered in their respective specialty track(s).

-There are changes coming in 2019 that will require continuous compliance, which will make this easier once everyone gets used to the new philosophy and requirements thereof.
+There are changes coming that will require continuous compliance, which will make this easier once everyone gets used to the new philosophy and requirements thereof.

 Your IG, IGAs, and inspectors are all here to help with training as needed.